h8d13/PSK---Python-Starter-Kit/README.md

 ## PIP

-**Only install pip packages after having done the venv, as it will install the packages inside this small python and not system wide.**
+**Only install packages after having done the venv, as it will install the packages inside this small python and not system wide.**
 ```
 pip install x y
 ```